palegrass/ELO-Calculation-Test/README.md

 Standard Deviation - An integer that stores the standard deviation (unsure if this should ever be changed).

 Average Elo - A double that stores the average elo (unsure if this should ever be changed).

+Negatives - A boolean that determines whether the calculator will output negative numbers for elo.
+If set to false, negatives won't be outputted

 ## Notes